gateio/gateapi-java/docs/FuturesApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         FuturesApi apiInstance = new FuturesApi(defaultClient);
-        String settle = "usdt"; // String | Settle currency
+        String settle = "usdt"; // String | Settle currency.
-        String status = "open"; // String | Only list the orders with this status String contract = "BTC_USDT"; // String | Futures contract, return related data only if specified Integer limit = 100; // Integer | Maximum number of records to be returned in a single list Integer offset = 0; // Integer | List offset, starting from 0 String lastId = "12345"; // String | Specify the currency name to query in batches, and support up to 100 pass parameters at a time. try {
+        String status = "open"; // String | Only list the orders with this status.
+        String contract = "BTC_USDT"; // String | Futures contract, return related data only if specified.
+        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list.
+        Integer offset = 0; // Integer | List offset, starting from 0.
+        String lastId = "12345"; // String | Specify the currency name to query in batches, and support up to 100 pass parameters at a time. try {
             List<FuturesOrder> result = apiInstance.listFuturesOrders(settle, status)